codingnninja/koras/docs/documentations/concepts/rendering.md

 };
 ```

-Memoizeing a disjointed component requires you to be extra careful to avoid unexpect challenges.
+Memoizing a disjointed component requires you to be extra careful to avoid unexpect challenges.